High blood pressure

 Blood Pressure Measurements

 Blood pressure is measured in millimeters of mercury (mm Hg).
-The higher number indicates the systolic blood pressure, the pressure in your arteries while your heart is pumping blood.
+The higher number is the systolic blood pressure, the pressure in your arteries while your heart is pumping blood.
 The lower number is the diastolic blood pressure, the pressure when your heart is relaxing and refilling with blood between beats.
 For adults:

 - Normal blood pressure readings are below 120/80 mm Hg.